-Because the cut is more tidy and without the rough ends, St Louis is often popular on the competition circuit for the sake of neat presentation.
+Because the cut is tidier and without the rough ends, St Louis ribs are often popular on the competition circuit for the sake of neat presentation.
 Just like with spares, a St Louis cut can serve two people.

 This cut is often readily available at supermarkets or butchers, so to get your own simply buy a cut of spareribs and ask for the ends removed, or do it yourself.

 Making your own St Louis ribs is easy, and can be done in just two steps (source).
 First, remove the ‘flap’ at the end of the rack.
 This is the pointy end of the rack, usually with a bit of loose meat attached to it.
 Cut vertically in line with the rack, about half an inch away from the short last bone.

 Next, find the longest rib on the rack and aim to find a soft spot at the end of the rib.
 This is where the ribs connect to the breastbone of the pig.
 Insert your knife into this soft spot and slice horizontally, perpendicular to the ribs, removing the breastbone.